SLO | EN

 Intended learning outcomes - knowledge and understanding

-Knowledge and understanding of: At the end of the course, the students will be able to: • develop critical thinking skills necessary to solve optimization problems in practice • analyse complex problems with appropriate software and spreadsheet modelling
+At the end of the course, the student will be able to: • develop critical thinking skills necessary to solve optimization problems in practice • analyse complex problems with appropriate software and spreadsheet modelling

 Readings